All Products

 DROP CERTIFICATE TDECert;

-Direct mutual restoration is not supported.
-Register the database on the ECS instance as a local database instance.
-After registration, restore data between different local database instances.
+Direct restore between these two environments is not supported.
+You must first register the database on the ECS instance as a local database instance.
+After registration, you can restore data between different local database instances.

 What is a database backup vault?

-You must create a database backup vault before you create a database backup plan.
+You must create a database backup vault before you can create a database backup plan.

-A database backup vault is a storage vault that stores your database backup data.
-The cost of a database backup is determined by the vault rental fee and the vault capacity.
+A database backup vault is a repository that stores your database backups.
+The vault rental fee and the vault capacity determine the cost of a database backup.
 For more information, see Billing methods and billable items.

-Incremental backups, cumulative incremental backups, and log backups depend on a complete preceding backup chain.
-The backup chain includes the preceding full backup and any incremental, cumulative incremental, or log backups.
-In a backup chain that includes a full backup and incremental, cumulative incremental, and log backups, all backups on which the complete backup chain depends are retained in the backup vault and occupy backup space until the last backup in the chain expires.
-You must configure the backup cycle and expiration time in a reasonable manner.
+Incremental backups, cumulative incremental backups, and log backups all depend on a complete backup chain.
+This chain includes the initial full backup and all subsequent incremental, cumulative incremental, and log backups.
+In a backup chain, all dependent backups are retained and consume storage space until the last backup in the chain expires.
+You should configure your backup cycle and expiration time carefully to manage storage costs.

-For example, you perform a full backup on September 1 and an incremental backup every day from September 2 to September 7.
-The retention period is 7 days.
-The seven backups from September 1 to September 7 are automatically deleted after all data expires on September 14.
+For example, if you perform a full backup on September 1 and an incremental backup every day from September 2 to September 7 with a retention period of seven days, the seven backups created from September 1 to September 7 are automatically deleted only after the entire chain expires on September 14.